mdbartos/pysheds/docs/dem-conditioning.md

 ## Flats

 Flats consist of cells at which every surrounding cell is at the same elevation or higher.
+Note that we have created flats by filling in our pits and depressions.

 ### Detecting flats